guillermocontp/Snowflake-project/Documentation/Doc.md

     * [User to describe: e.g., Manual execution of SQL scripts/dbt commands for this demo.]
     * [User to describe potential for automation: e.g., Using Snowflake Tasks to run SQL, or a scheduler like dbt Cloud, Airflow, or cron for dbt jobs.]

-## 11. Performance & Optimization Considerations
+## 11. Performance & Optimization Considerations?

 While this project is a demonstration, several aspects can be considered for performance in a production scenario: